JuliaGraphics/ColorSchemes.jl/docs/src/index.md

 ## Current status

-ColorSchemes currently runs on Julia version 0.5.
+ColorSchemes requires Julia version 0.6, and makes use of the Images.jl and Clustering.jl packages.

 ## Installation and basic usage